Skip to main content

 GitHub Pages Setup

-My workflow?
-Make changes in VS Code → push to private repo → GitHub Actions builds → deploys to public repo.
+My workflow: edit in VS Code → push to private repo → GitHub Actions builds and deploys to the public repo.

 Terminal window